Barcelona thrash leaders Real Madrid

 Madrid suffer without Benzema's brilliance

-Real boss Carlo Ancelotti will just hope this is a blip.
+Real boss Ancelotti will just hope this is a blip.

 They were missing the injured Karim Benzema, who has been the outstanding player in La Liga this season with 22 goals and 11 assists.